-Suppliers must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work with the university.
-They should not act or take decisions in order to gain financial or other material benefits for themselves, relatives, friends, and close associates, other than payment from the university for goods or service for which they are contracted.
-They must declare any conflicts of interest as soon as they are known.
+Suppliers must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work with the University.
+They should not act or take decisions in order to gain financial or other material benefits for themselves, relatives, friends, and close associates, other than payment from the University for goods or service for which they are contracted.
+They must declare any conflicts of interest as soon as they are known, including in all tender responses.